 What Part of Fennel Is Best for My Guinea Pigs?

-This vegetable is also great for people, as it clears mucus, treats anemia, and is great for our eyes and indigestion.
+Fennel bulbs are great for people, as it clears mucus, treats anemia, and is great for our eyes and indigestion.

-Fennel contains vitamin C, B3, calcium, and magnesium, as well as potassium and iron.
+This herb contains vitamin C, B3, calcium, and magnesium, as well as potassium and iron.